Marine Worms, Pacific Northwest

 The annelids are the segmented worms, in other words, made up of segments that are formed by subdivisions that partially transect the body cavity.
 Also included are the feather duster worms.

-The horseshoe worms are an exclusively marine group of lophophorate animals, the phoronida are one of the smallest and least familiar of the marine worms, there are about twelve species of these worms.
+The horseshoe worms are an exclusively marine group of lophophorate animals, the Phoronida is one of the smallest and least familiar of the marine worms, there are about twelve species of these worms.